Write a five-star job description to attract next

-Attracting young talent is more important than ever before.
+Attracting emerging talent is more important than ever before.
 Millennials and Generation Z will be 75 per cent of the workforce by 2025.
 As demographics change, so do talent needs.

 Job descriptions need to have job title, location, summary, responsibilities, skill requirements, compensation and benefits.